thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 {% endraw %}
 {% endhighlight %}

-Now we are golden with features.
+Now I am *golden* with features.
 Let's import and use our jasmine matcher.

 {% highlight js %}
 {% raw %}